Weed Management

 Seedcorn Maggot

-The adult seedcorn maggot looks like a common house fly and will emerge from eggs in the soil in late May.
-The adult then lays eggs in moist cracks in the soil that hatch after two to four days when temperatures are 10°C. Larvae are white, tough-skinned, and roughly a quarter inch long.
+The adult seedcorn maggot looks like a common house fly and emerges from eggs in the soil in late May.
+The adult then lays eggs in cracks in moist soil, which hatch after two to four days when the temperature is above 10°C. Larvae are white, tough-skinned, and roughly 5mm long.
 They will burrow into both the seed and the stem of developing dry bean plants, resulting in thinned stands and wilted plants.
-Damage is worse when germination and emergence are delayed, so ensuring planting as early as possible into a warm, shallow seedbed encourages fast emergence and will help limit the damage.
-Sprays are not effective and seed treatments are the only control registered to protect against the seedcorn maggot.
+Damage is worse when germination and emergence are delayed.
+Therefore, planting as early as possible into a warm, shallow seedbed encourages fast crop emergence and helps to limit maggot damage.
+Sprays are ineffective, so seed treatments are the only registered controls to protect against seedcorn maggot.